A Crow Left of the Murder...: Legacy

 In 2017, Dan Weiss of Consequence of Sound had a negative view of the band's direction on A Crow Left of the Murder..., writing that it was "their most strident record to date, and by then their eclecticism was so pared down you couldn't hear much Faith No More or hip-hop or quirky distinctions."
+In his review for the Alive at Red Rocks CD/DVD, Alex Henderson of AllMusic claimed that "some fans of their early rap-metal/funk metal work see 2001's Morning View and 2004's A Crow Left of the Murder as a sellout."
+In a 2006 interview with The New Zealand Herald, Brandon Boyd reflected, "it's funny because the way it's perceived around the world is vastly different.
+For some people Crow was the best record we've ever done, but some people look at that record as a pause in our talent as a band."

 Kerrang! ranked it as the second best Incubus album in 2020, and stated it "[was] the sound of Incubus maturing; finding ever-subtler applications for their melting pot of styles."
+Boyd also ranked it as his second favorite Incubus record in a 2022 Louder Sound article.

 Track listing

 When bought at some retailers (including Best-Buy) a bonus live EP was bundled with the CD.